gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-18-1-everyday-gitflow-and-semantic-versioning.md

 ### Semantic Versioning

 Before going into the details of what exactly we need to version, we have to think about how to do versioning at all.
-This topic is not new and, fortunately, we have semantic versioning, which is obviously versioned also conforming to itself as you can double-check reading through the [specifications][SemVer].
+This topic is not new and, fortunately, we have Semantic Versioning, which is obviously versioned also conforming to itself as you can double-check reading through the [specifications][SemVer].
 <br/>
 A nice extra in the .NET world is that NuGet itself [almost supports it][NuGetSemVer] as do [most of the public packages][Log4Net2].
 At least you have an option here.